alectrocute/obs-studio-node-example-mac/README.md

 # Very simple example of [obs-studio-node] usage

-Out of the box it works only on Windows.
-For running it on MacOS see below: [Run on MacOS](#run-on-macos).
+Out of the box it works only on Mac.
+This is where this fork differs.

 ## Setup